 Rising-risk and low-risk opportunities

 Basically, they’re in danger of becoming a high-risk patient, but they’re not there yet.
-This is the patient who can be helped most effectively by intervention, she said.
-Beyond the patient’s provider, a whole care team could assemble.
-That might include a social worker, integrated health therapist, health guide and high-risk care manager who can focus on figuring out resources that can help set this patient on a path to better health.
+This patient can be helped most effectively by intervention, she said.
+Beyond the patient’s provider, a care team would include a social worker, integrated health therapist, health guide and high-risk care manager.
+They would focus on finding resources to improve this patient’s health.

 The healthy low-risk patients require less oversight.
 Even prenatal care, which typically includes a standard number of visits, could be refined for low-risk pregnancies, Griese said.
 For example, making appointments for 12 doctor visits might be typical over the course of a pregnancy.
-But perhaps four of those could be replaced by using prenatal monitoring devices at home and Skyping with a provider.
-The convenience benefits the patient, and providers have more time to see high-risk patients at the time they need to be seen.
+But perhaps four of those could be replaced with prenatal monitoring devices at home and Skyping with a provider.
+The convenience benefits the patient, and providers have more time to see high-risk patients.

 “This is not to say that we’re trying to take health care away from people,” Griese clarified.
 “I think we’re recognizing that we overcare sometimes for people that don’t need all of it, and we undercare for people who maybe need it more.
 We have an opportunity to use data to help us get better at targeting the right patient populations and giving them the right care.”